wamk9/JJManager/README.md

-# JJMixer
+# JJManager
-Program responsable to set inputs data to JJM series from JohnJohn3D.
+Program responsable to set inputs data to JJM and JJB series from JohnJohn3D.